CleverCloud/doc.clever-cloud.com/runtimes/docker/docker.md

 This uses the `docker login` command under the hood.

+## Build-time variables

+You can use the [ARG](https://docs.docker.com/engine/reference/builder/#arg) instruction to define build-time environment variables.

+Every environment variable defined for your application will be passed as a build environment variable using the `--build-arg=<ENV>` parameter during the `docker build`.

 ## Sample apps

 We provide a few examples of dockerized applications on Clever Cloud.